-We hear of his death through the prophecy of a völva (witch), who is raised from her grave by Óðin.
-The All-Father asked her what Baldr’s ominous nightmares – of his death and of the end of the world – mean.
-While Óðin interviewed the sorceress’ ghost, Frigga struck out, flying all over creation, to extract oaths from every single being and object to never harm the shining prince of Ásgard.
-She skipped past mistletoe however, considering it so nonthreatening (or too young to take an oath).
-Through the treachery of Loki, who finds this loophole in Frigga’s assay, Baldr is slain by his twin brother Höðr with a dart Loki made out of mistletoe, to the horror of the attending gods.
+We hear of his death through the prophecy of a völva who is raised from her grave by Óðin.
+The All-Father asked her what Baldr’s ominous nightmares meant.
+While Óðin interviewed the sorceress, Frigg struck out to extract oaths from every being and object to never harm the shining prince.
+She skipped mistletoe however, considering it to be nonthreatening, or “too young” to take an oath.
+Through treachery, Loki has Baldr slain by his brother Höðr with a dart of mistletoe – to the horror of the gods.

-After the funeral, Frigga and Óðin send their son Hermóðr to ask the goddess Hel to release Baldr.
-She agrees, under the condition that all things weep for him.
-Frigga once again sweeps through the Nine Realms and all mourn the loss of the god of light … except for one: Þökk, Loki disguised as a miserable old lady.
+After the funeral, Frigg and Óðin send their son Hermóðr to ask Hel to release Baldr from the realm of the dead.
+Hel agrees, under the condition that all things weep for him.
+Frigga once again sweeps through the Nine Realms, and all agree to mourn the loss of the god … except for one: Þökk, who is Loki disguised as an old lady.
 Thus Baldr remains in Hel.

 His Balderus, however provides details into Baldr’s character which are taken seriously by modern Norse pagans and scholars.
-The most striking difference is how active Balderus is when compared with Snorri’s Baldr, who gives us the impression of a passive, resigned figure.
 At a cursory glance there appears to be two Baldrs.
-Thankfully, the Poetic Edda provides us a clue that fills in this gap.
-In the Edda, Baldr’s more active character is alluded to by Frigga, when she retorts to Loki’s roast of her and the other gods in Lokasenna, that were Baldr still alive he’d kick the crap out of Loki for his insults.
+The most striking difference is how active Balderus is compared with Snorri’s Baldr, who gives us the impression of a passive prince of peace.
+The Poetic Edda provides us with a clue that fills in this gap.
+In the Edda, Baldr’s more active character is alluded to by Frigg, when she chides Loki in Lokasenna that were Baldr still alive he’d kick the crap out of Loki for his insults.

 Thoughts on Baldr